-(ii) Non-Communication OTTs: OTT platforms that provide all other types of OTT services (other than providing "functionally substitutable" communication services) are referred to as Non-Communication OTTs.
-They include e-commerce websites, blogs etc. The regulatory framework for the Non-Communication OTTs should be minimal.
+(ii) Non-Communication OTTs: OTT platforms that provide all other types of OTT services, such as e-commerce websites, blogs etc (hereinafter referred to as "Non-Communication OTTs").
+The regulatory framework for the Non-Communication OTTs should be minimal.

-The government should issue rules for regulation of OTTs (read more in response to Question 7) and these Non-Communication OTTs should also be required to comply with the OTT rules.
+The government should issue rules for regulation of OTTs (read more in response to Question 7) and these Non-Communication OTTs should be required to comply with the OTT rules.
 This would be sufficient to regulate the OTT industry without stifling the spirit of innovation.

-Further, all the above OTTs (Communication based OTTs and Non- Communication based OTTs) should also be required to comply with data protection, encryption and cybersecurity related regulatory and legal standards and reference to existing provisions should be clearly expressed in the OTT rules for clarity.
+Further, all the above OTTs should also be required to comply with data protection, encryption and cybersecurity related regulatory and legal standards (which should also be clearly set out in the OTT rules).
 Having said that, it is important to note that law cannot predict the direction commercial technology will take and therefore it must be kept in mind that the regulatory framework for the OTT industry is minimal so that technological innovation, use case innovation and business model innovations are supported by the legal system and are not stifled by regulations.